 No. We don’t save any files with your personal or financial information on your phone and/or iPad.
 That information stays strictly within online banking.

-For some phones, such as a BlackBerry, we have logo and branding files that we copy to your phone.
+For some phones, we have logo and branding files that we copy to your phone.
 Those files do not contain any personally identifiable information.

 Are there fees to use Mobile Banking?

 We don’t charge fees to access or use Mobile Banking.
 You should contact your mobile service carrier for information about fees associated with sending or receiving text messages or accessing the Internet from your mobile phone.

 Which accounts can I access in Mobile Banking?

 You can access any account you’ve set up in online banking.
 When you register for Mobile Banking, you can choose which accounts you want to access.
 You can also create a short nickname for each account to make them easily identifiable.